Controlling incremental technical debt

 In some cases, some of the ATD might be so intertwined with the TDIQ that retiring some instances of the TDIQ necessarily retires some of the ATD.
 And in other cases, leaving the ATD in place severely complicates retiring the TDIQ.
 In still other cases, leaving the ATD in place leaves the assets in a complex state that makes ongoing maintenance or enhancement work more difficult.
 In these cases, what I called the ATD approach above is plainly the wiser course, compared to the TDIQ approach.

 Policymakers have a role to play here.
-They can develop guidance for DRP teams to apply as they come upon these difficult situations.
-That guidance can help them decide whether to take the ATD approach or the TDIQ approach.
+They can develop guidance for DRP teams to apply as they come upon these difficult situations to help them decide whether to take the ATD approach or the TDIQ approach.
 The military calls this guidance “rules of engagement,” while politicians call it “guardrails.”

 Deciding between the ATD and TDIQ approaches on a whim, or on what feels right at the moment, inevitably leads to a chaos of inconsistency and scope creep.
-The safest course is to adopt wise rules of engagement.
-Then adjust them as the organization learns more about retiring technical debt from its assets.
+The safest course is to adopt wise policy—rules of engagement—and to adjust them as the organization learns more and more about retiring technical debt from its assets.

 References